 You're the trouble starter, punkin' insta-gator...

 Though the game never really points this out with some handy tooltip, Mafia III solves open-world gaming's biggest pain in the butt.
 Where on earth do I store this small town's worth of corpses?
-Because if I just leave them here, the cops are going to spot them, and that will just start a new sister city of corpses.
+Because if I simply leave them here, the cops are going to spot them, and that will start a new sister city of corpses.

 The answer: go scoop up all of those rival gangbangers, overzealous cops, or civvies reckless enough to stand on any sidewalk and shot-put them into a swamp, spawned especially for this moment.
 See you later (via) alligator.

 Mafia III hands-on montage